Kiwari-Labs/besu-blueprint/docs/stateful-precompiled-contract.md

 ## Motivation

 The Virtual Machine acts as a virtual processor to execute transactions on the blockchain.
 To extend its capabilities, the virtual processor can benefit from a virtual co-processor, which functions as a specialized unit designed to handle more complex or computationally intensive tasks.
 This co-processor, in the form of a precompiled contract, allows for more efficient execution of operations such as cryptographic functions, large-scale data processing, and state management.
-By offloading these tasks to the virtual co-processor, the main processor (VM) can focus on simpler operations, enhancing overall system performance and reducing gas costs.
+By offloading these tasks to the virtual co-processor, the main processor (VM) can focus on simpler operations, enhancing overall system performance and reducing `gas` costs.

 ## Rationale

-- Outside the Runtime Environment: Traditional smart contracts, written in `Solidity` or `Vyper` and executed in the `EVM` for other blockchain also often limited by gas costs and computational overhead.
+- Outside the Runtime Environment: Traditional smart contracts, written in `Solidity` or `Vyper` and executed in the `EVM` for other blockchain also often limited by `gas` costs and computational overhead.
 Precompiled contracts offer a way to execute computationally intensive tasks more efficiently because they are directly implemented in the client software, bypassing some of the overhead imposed by the `EVM` or `Virtual Machine` layer.
-Some operations, such as cryptographic functions, heavy and high precision arithmetic operation or large-scale data processing, are computationally expensive (require high gas/transaction fee) or slow when implemented in smart contracts can't executed under network `blocktime` frame.
+Some operations, such as cryptographic functions, heavy and high precision arithmetic operation or large-scale data processing, are computationally expensive (require high `gas`/transaction fee) or slow when implemented in smart contracts can't executed under network `blocktime` frame.
 A precompiled contract allows these operations to be handled natively by the client in a more efficient programming language (e.g., C++, Rust, Go, or Other).
 - State Management: By incorporating stateful logic into the precompiled contract, developers gain the ability to maintain and manipulate contract-specific data across multiple transactions.
 This enables the creation of more dynamic and powerful blockchain applications that can handle complex operations and state transitions efficiently.

 ## Guideline